 | || |

-Associate Dean (China Programs and Executive Programs), College of Business (Nanyang Business School)
+Associate Dean (China Programmes & Executive Education), College of Business (Nanyang Business School)

 - How Important is Corporate Governance after Enron?

 - Xin Deng, Jun-Koo Kang, and Buen Sin Low.
 (2013).
 Corporate Social Responsibility and Stakeholder Value Maximization: Evidence from Mergers.
 Journal of Financial Economics, 110, 87-109.

 - Charlie Charoenwong, Nattawut Jenwittayaroje and Low Buen Sin.
 (2009).
 Who knows more about future currency volatility?.
 The Journal of Futures Markets, 29(3), 270-295.

 - Low Buen Sin, Zhang Shaojun.
 (2005).
 The Volatility Risk Premium Embedded in Currency Options.
 Journal of Financial and Quantitative Analysis, 40(4), 803-832.

 - Vicentiu Covrig, David Ding, Low Buen Sin.
 (2004).
 Price Discovery in Informationally-Linked Markets: A Microstructure Analysis of Nikkei 225 Futures.
 The Journal of Futures Markets, 24(10), 981-1004.

 - Vicentiu Covrig, Low Buen Sin, Michael Melvin.
 (2004).
 A Yen is not a Yen: TIBOR/LIBOR and the determinants of the Japan Premium.
 Journal of Financial and Quantitative Analysis, 39(1), 193-208.